bengtmartensson/IrScrutinizer/BUILD.md

 ### nrjavaserial
 This is a fork of the legacy [RXTX](http://rxtx.qbang.org/wiki/index.php/Main_Page) library for serial communication with Java.
-                    Version 5.2.1 is used here.
+                    Version 5.2.1 is currently used.

 ### JCommander, minimal-json
-Normally, these components are downloaded and installed automatically by maven.
+Normally, these components are downloaded and installed automatically by Maven.

 ### Tonto
 [Tonto](Glossary.html#Tonto) can be downloaded and installed by the script `common/scripts/build-tonto.sh`.